 SA Prep in San Antonio

-Download the free San Antonio Charter Schools app for an interactive map that includes the SA Prep campus and many more.
+Download the free San Antonio Charter Schools app for an interactive map that includes the SA Prep campus.
 You can also find campus information about SA Prep (and many other schools of choice) in our Guide to Charter Schools in San Antonio.

 In addition, please join the San Antonio Charter Moms discussion group on Facebook to post questions and search previous discussions about SA Prep.

 The curriculum at SA Prep is designed to be both rigorous and culturally responsive.
 All students are expected to achieve at high levels, but their teachers will give them the support they need to get there.
 The academic work will require students to engage in critical thinking, to communicate, and to collaborate with each other.
-The school year is longer—August 10, 2020 to June 8, 2021—and the school day is longer, 7:30 AM to 4:30 PM.
+The school year is longer—August 22, 2022 to June 14, 2023—and the school day is longer, too.

 The school uses a two-teacher model.
 Every middle school class will have two teachers of record: the first teaches ELA and History, and the second teaches Math and Science.
 The teacher-student ratio is 1:15, which allows teachers to build stronger relationships with their students.
 Teachers receive weekly professional development and extended summer training.